 Industrial Scenario.
-The EU Optique project aims at facilitating scalable end-user access to big data in the oil and gas industry [14].
+The EU Optique project aims at facilitating scalable end-user access to big data in the oil and gas industry [12].
 Optique advocates for an OBDA approach where the ontology provides a virtual access to the data and the mappings connect the ontology with the data source.
 The project is focused around two demanding use cases provided by Optique industry partners Siemens and Statoil.
-BOOTOX has been deployed in Siemens [20] and Statoil [22] as part of the "Ontology and mapping management module" provided by Optique's platform [21].
-Furthermore, BOOTOX has already shown to save time, in the creation of the initial OBDA assets, to the IT experts of both Statoil and Siemens.
-Note that the Optique scenario requires BOOTOX to bootstrap an OWL 2 QL as it is required by the query rewriting engine in order to rewrite the queries formulated over the ontology into queries on the database using reasoning [8].
+BOOTOX has been deployed in Siemens [17] and Statoil [15] as part of the "Ontology and mapping management module" provided by Optique's platform [16].
+The Optique scenario requires BOOTOX to bootstrap an OWL 2 QL as it is required by the query rewriting engine in order to rewrite the queries formulated over the ontology into queries on the database using reasoning [6].